Everyone involved in e-commerce has a certain idea about the way delivery works. A very vague idea, to be honest.

 This is the basic functionality that establishes the dependency between the shipping price and destination.
 Normally, shipping expenses for the nearby locations remain the same.
 So, the delivery to 221B Baker Street is very likely to cost just as much as to 221A or 210 Baker Street.

 Hence, it is handy to group shipping costs into zones.
 Usually, a zone is specified by using postcodes.

 By default, Magento allows you to choose one method and one address per order only.
 The whole order (even if it comprises several products) is treated as one physical unit, which cannot be split.
 So, you can’t send a part of the order by sea, say, to Madagascar, and the other part by air to Japan.
-However, in some cases splitting an order is the only reasonable solution, and for this matter, you can use Multiple Address Checkout.
+However, in some cases splitting an order is the only reasonable solution, and to set up Magento 2 split shipping, you can use Multiple Address Checkout.

-To enable it, Go to Admin panel > Stores > Configuration > Sales> Multishipping Settings:
+To enable Magento 2 multiple shipping addresses, go to Admin panel > Stores > Configuration > Sales> Multishipping Settings: